 However, experiencing times of stress can test the mettle of a relationship in new ways.
-Communication styles, coping mechanisms, and resilience often show up, for better or worse, in these circumstances and can be great information in evaluating the long-term potential for fulfillment of a relationship.
+Communication styles, coping mechanisms, and resilience often show up, for better or worse, in these circumstances and can be great information in evaluating the long-term potential for the fulfillment of a relationship.

-All couples – even the best of couples – have the inevitable disagreements and being able to have an argument and come out the other side in better emotional shape is a powerful indicator of relationship health.
+All couples – even the best of couples – have inevitable disagreements and being able to have an argument and come out the other side in better emotional shape is a powerful indicator of relationship health.

 Further, couples that are engaged before they move in together see this arrangement as the next step as they prepare for marriage.
-Because they both have the same relationship goals in mind and have demonstrated a certain level of commitment to each other, they are ultimately more fulfilled and happier as the move toward the next phase of life, and beyond.
+Because they both have the same relationship goals in mind and have demonstrated a certain level of commitment to each other, they are ultimately more fulfilled and happier as they move toward the next phase of life, and beyond.

 Research has shown that often women see the decision to move in together as a stepping-stone to marriage.
 Men don’t always see it that way.
 It’s important to have an open and honest discussion about the state of the relationship and make sure both parties are on the same page.